minha-faheem/csc458a2/README.md

 Therefore, a packet could wait up to 120 ms before leaving the NIC.

-3. Analyze your plots of CWND, RTT, and queue size.
+**3. Analyze your plots of CWND, RTT, and queue size.**
-3a.
-Derive or express a symbolic equation showing how RTT varies with queue size.
+**a.
+Derive or express a symbolic equation showing how RTT varies with queue size.**

 Based on the plots, one can see that the RTT increases linearly with the queue size.
 This can be expressed as the sum of base propagation delay and queuing delay as follows:
     RTT(Q) = RTT_0 + Q/C
 Where Q represents the number of packets in the queue, and C represents the bandwidth of the bottleneck link capacity in packets/second.

-3b.
-Explain how CWND oscillations correspond to RTT spikes.
+**b.
+Explain how CWND oscillations correspond to RTT spikes.**

 Each time TCP additively increases the CWND, more data is injected into the network, causing the queue to fill.
 As the CWND grows in upward oscillations in the plot, the number of packets in the queue increases, which increases the RTT and produces corresponding spikes.
 When the queue reaches capacity and packet loss occurs, TCP reduces the CWND multiplicatively, and the RTT spikes fall as the CWND plot oscillates downward.

-3c.
-Discuss how buffer size influences TCP performance and webpage fetch times.
+**c.
+Discuss how buffer size influences TCP performance and webpage fetch times.**

 Based on the plots for ```bb-q100```, larger buffers allow TCP to achieve higher CWND sizes and higher throughput, but they also increase RTTs.
 This means more data can be sent, but webpage fetch times can be longer when the queue approaches full capacity.
 As seen in the plots for ```bb-q20```, shorter buffers cause packets to be dropped earlier, leading to more frequent reductions in CWND and smaller RTTs.
 As a result, webpages experience lower queuing delays and faster responses, but overall throughput may be slightly reduced.
 This behavior is also reflected in the results mentioned in my answer for question 1.

-4. Identify and describe two ways to mitigate bufferbloat.
+**4. Identify and describe two ways to mitigate bufferbloat.
 For each, explain trade-offs and propose a Mininet experiment to evaluate quantitative effectiveness.
-Clearly document your experimental design, including parameter choices, measurement methodology, and justification for your conclusions, so that the TA can reproduce your results.
+Clearly document your experimental design, including parameter choices, measurement methodology, and justification for your conclusions, so that the TA can reproduce your results.**

 i.
 Method 1: Smaller buffer with Explicit Congestion Notification (ECN)
 - Trade-offs: Smaller buffers reduce queuing delay and lower RTT, but increase the chance of packet loss under congestion.
 ECN provides early feedback for congestion, but requires marking or dropping packets to signal the sender.